EngineerBug/Maze-Solver/README.md

 so the order is irrelevant.

-The time complexity of DFS was greatly improved by prioritising neighbours, this is likely because it led to branches pointing toward where the exit was known to be (bottom right corner) and eliminated dead branches pointing away from the goal.
+The time complexity of DFS was greatly improved by prioritising neighbours, this is likely because it led the process to branches pointing toward where the exit was known to be (bottom right corner) and eliminated dead branches pointing away from the goal.
 This was the best order I found:
 1. Down